SLASSCOM/slasscom-data-analytics-curriculum/introduction-to-python/01-python-fundementals.md

 ### Lecture content

 Different kind of expressions.
 Variables and constants.
-Binding
+Binding.

 ### Lab and tutorials